Ordnance Survey of Highlands Ward (c.2014).

 Famous inhabitants of earlier times include William Pitt the Younger (a Prime Minister) and Boris Karloff (a Hollywood Actor).
 Amy Winehouse (a Jazz singer and composer who, tragically, lost her life in 2011, at the age of 27) was born at Chase Farm Hospital.
 Pitt is commemorated by a 'blue plaque' at a place on Merryhills Drive (the house in which he lived having been demolished long since).

-PLEASE NOTE: All Wards in the Borough are under review by the Boundaries Commission and announcement of changes and timescale is expected at the end of 2020.
+PLEASE NOTE: All Wards in the Borough have been reviewed by the Boundaries Commission and changes are expected in May 2022 after local elections.

-These are likely to incorporate a reduction in the number of serving local Councillors from three to two.
+These will incorporate a reduction in number of serving local Councillors for some Wards from three to two.

 The Future Shape of WERA?